 Our staff develops programs that bond participants together and facilitate opportunities to interact and create new friendships.
 One of Tel Yehudah’s core values is pluralism and we ensure that there is a place for each and every camper in our community.

-While relationships amongst bunkmates are crucial, our program allows teens to participate within various groupings, depending on the activity.
+While relationships among bunk mates are crucial, our program allows teens to participate within various groupings, depending on the activity.
 Evening programs are creative, highly interactive and bring together larger groups of our teens.
 Regardless of the makeup or size of the group, our staff members pride themselves on fostering community and connecting teens together throughout each moment of the day.

 Our staff and programs create a supportive and empowering environment for building skills, taking challenges and broadening horizons.
 Our wide variety of specialty areas allows campers to enjoy daily athletic, creative, aquatic, group building, personal challenge and environmental experiences.
 All of our activities are led by trained staff and strike a balance between skill development and personal enjoyment.
 Our daily elective program provides the opportunity for teens to customize their own experience and build up their own specific abilities and competencies.